George Washington (1732-1799)

 After his two terms as president, Jefferson retired to his Virginia estate, Monticello.
 He spent much of his time pursuing his dream of establishing a university.
 That dream was realized when he founded the University of Virginia.

 Closest Crony Among the Founding Fathers: Although his closest friend among the founding fathers was James Madison, Jefferson’s most memorable friendship was with John Adams.
 The friendship developed when they both worked on the committee that was responsible for the Declaration of Independence.
 Their friendship turned to a bitter rivalry, however, when they joined opposing political parties.
 They reconciled after both finished their presidencies, and they kept up a steady correspondence.
-They both died on July 4, 1826—50 years to the day after the signing of the Declaration of Independence.
+They both died on July 4, 1826 - the 50th anniversary of the Declaration of Independence.
 On the day he died, Adams opened his eyes and whispered his last words: “Thomas Jefferson lives,” he said.
 Jefferson had died earlier that day.

 What He Said: “A little rebellion now and then is a good thing.”
 “Science is my passion, politics my duty.”